burmis/README/README.md

 - You can now choose which project your task is related too
 - Select whether the time is billable or not (Most likely is)
 - Click Done!

+It is very important to not miss any description of tasks.
+If you do not have an explanation of why you logged hours, we have no way of telling the client why we are billing that time.

+Make sure you describe your time entries accurately!

 ![image](https://user-images.githubusercontent.com/48274410/208812512-af8ddea0-7567-4f36-aa65-50f3a178da72.png)